 VIENTIANE FOR THE NIGHT

-I arrived at my hostel pretty weary eyed and left my bag in the lobby before taking one of their free bikes out to explore the town.
-This is one of the benefits to taking the overland.
+I arrived at my hostel pretty weary-eyed and left my bag in the lobby before taking one of their free bikes out to explore the town.
+This is one of the benefits of taking the overland.
 I had one day to explore Vientiane, which I wouldn’t have otherwise.
-The city is right on the Mekong River and on the other side of the wide stretch of flowing water is Thailand.
+The city is right on the Mekong River and on the other side of the wide stretch of flowing water in Thailand.
 I hung out at the markets and watched the sunset over Thailand while sitting on a wall in Laos.
 That was a pretty unusual experience and one I won’t forget.

-I paid for accommodation that night in Vientiane and bought a ticket to travel to Luang Prabang for the next morning at 7am.
+I paid for accommodation that night in Vientiane and bought a ticket to travel to Luang Prabang for the next morning at 7 am.
 Although there is another option if you are feeling up for it.
 You can save your second night of accommodation in a row by taking the sleeper bus that night.
-I decided a good night sleep would be worth it after the long day of travel previously.
+I decided a good night’s sleep would be worth it after the long day of travel previously.

 VIENTIANE TO LUANG PRABANG

 At 7 am a van picked me up and took me to the bus station.
 A big bus with two seats to myself, this was more like it.
 This bus took us through some winding roads, overlooking some stunning mountainous scenery and small villages.
 The ticket even included lunch at a small restaurant (Don’t expect a menu or silver service).
 A choice between chicken/lemongrass Pho style soup or rice, chicken, and vegetable plate kept everyone happy.
 Aside from a few small fees to use toilets along the way there were really no other costs to included.

 What are my favorite pieces of travel gear?

 There are four pieces of gear that I simply never travel without.
 These are four items that I using right now and this list gets updated every year!
 Here are my travel essentials.